Why It Works

 For the Steaks: Pat steaks dry with paper towels.
 Place one steak in a resealable plastic bag.
 Using a meat pounder, rolling pin, or small skillet, pound steak out to an even 1/8- to 1/4-inch thickness.
 Repeat with remaining 3 steaks.
 Season steaks with salt.

 Place cornstarch in a shallow dish.
 Whisk together egg and 2/3 cup buttermilk in a separate shallow dish.
 Whisk together flour, 2 teaspoons salt, paprika, black pepper, onion powder, garlic powder, baking powder, and cayenne pepper in a third shallow dish.
 Drizzle remaining 1/3 cup of buttermilk into seasoned flour and rub with fingertips until mixture is coarse like wet sand.

-For the gravy: Transfer 1/4 cup of hot frying oil to a medium saucepan placed over medium high heat.
+For the Gravy: Transfer 1/4 cup of hot frying oil to a medium saucepan over medium-high heat.
 Add flour and whisk constantly until mixture turns light brown, about 1 minute.
 Slowly whisk in milk.
 Stir in pepper and bring to a boil.
 Reduce to a simmer and cook, stirring occasionally, until slightly thickened, about 4 minutes.
 Remove from heat; season with salt and additional pepper to taste.

 Transfer steaks to plates, top with gravy, and serve immediately.

 |Nutrition Facts (per serving)|